Maureen Jennings: Biography

-Honors and recognition
+Honours and recognition

 In 2011, Jennings received the Grant Allen Award for her ongoing contributions to Canadian crime fiction.
 In 2024, she was given the Grand Master Award by the Crime Writers of Canada, which is given "to recognize a Canadian crime writer with a substantial body of work who has garnered national and international recognition."

 Jennings was appointed to the Order of Canada in 2024, with the rank of Officer.